BShria/frt-bank-form-analyser/README.md

 # frt-bank-form-analyser
-This is a Web Application which extracts information from the uploaded form and displays the in the front-end.
+This is a Web Application which extracts information from the uploaded form and displays them in the front-end.

 Front-end : React, React Bootstrap